 - The deceased's depreciation allowances and (1/10 or) 1/15 continue to be available. - No adjustment of input tax with respect to the deceased.
-The heir or legatee must however review the VAT option since the Finance Ministry assumes NEW leases.
-According to the judicature of the Administrative High Court on the universal succession for tax purposes in the case of inheritance, this is also true for the continuation of lease contracts. - The most recent acquisition for consideration for tax purposes by the donor or his predecessor in title is used for the purposes of categorisation as an old case or new case. - Transfers without consideration are subject to real estate transfer tax, with the taxation base being the property value (see above or Chapter V for further details).
+However, the heir or legatee should review the VAT option.
+According to the judicature of the Administrative High Court, the universal succession for tax purposes in case of an inheritance also leads to the continuation of lease contracts for VAT purposes.

+- The most recent acquisition for consideration for tax purposes by the donor or his predecessor in title is used for the purposes of categorisation as an old case or new case. - Transfers without consideration are subject to real estate transfer tax, with the taxation base being the property value (see above or Chapter V for further details).